janluke/cloup/CONTRIBUTING.rst

    * - ``task typing``
      - Type-check the package, tests, and examples in the development environment.
    * - ``task typing:all``
-     - Type-check with every supported Python version.
+     - Type-check in every Python and Click compatibility environment.

 Testing
 ~~~~~~~

-The primary development environment and every Python test environment expose the
+The primary development environment and every test environment expose the same test
-same test and typing scripts.
+and typing scripts.
+The test matrix covers every supported Python version with the latest compatible
+Click release, plus older supported Click release lines on the latest Python.
-This ensures that type checking observes the dependencies and standard library of
+This ensures that type checking observes the same dependencies and standard library
-each supported Python version.
+as the corresponding test run.

 .. list-table::
    :header-rows: 1